 - Students must earn all 24 of their 24 credit opportunities in order to graduate on time from high school, so every credit counts.

-The teachers and other staff members at your child’s school value the contribution of every student and will greatly miss your child if he or she is not in school.
-We know that there are a variety of reasons that cause students to be absent, from health issues to transportation challenges.
+We understand there are a variety of reasons that cause students to be absent, from health issues to transportation challenges.
 That’s why many people at your child’s school are prepared to help you if your child is facing challenges getting to school regularly or on time.
 Those staff members will communicate with you to understand the barriers that cause your child to be absent and will try to identify supports that might be available to help you overcome those challenges.

 It’s important that you understand our school policies, as well as Washington state law, with regard to absences from school.
 You must notify the school as soon as possible when your child will be absent from school.
 As your child’s parent or guardian, you also must sign a note that explains the reason for your child’s absence and must have the note delivered to school within two days of his or her return to class.